openshift/cluster-capi-operator/docs/controllers/kubeconfig.md

     NoOp --> [*]
 ```

-If the current platform is not supported, the controller will not create any secret and allow BYO scenarios.
-In case when the platform is supported, the controller will create the secret containing kubeconfig.
+If the current platform is not supported, the controller will not create any secret and allow "bring your own" scenarios.
+In cases where the platform is supported, the controller will create the secret containing kubeconfig.